privacyguides/privacyguides.org/docs/email.en.md

 ---
-title: "Private Email Providers"
+title: "Email Services"
 icon: material/email
 ---

-Find a secure email provider that will keep your privacy in mind.
+Find a secure email service provider that will keep your privacy in mind.
 Don’t settle for ad-supported platforms.
 Never trust any company with your privacy, always encrypt.

 !!! warning